sarakonradi/nest-simulator/doc/guides/connection_management.rst

-The code block above connects a standard integrate-and-fire neuron to a somatic excitatory receptor of a multi-compartment integrate-and-fire neuron model.
+The code block above connects a standard integrate-and-fire neuron to a somatic excitatory receptor of a multi-compartment integrate-and-fire neuron |model|.
 The result is illustrated in the figure.

 .. _synapse-types: